 The Fellow will write Trust-related press releases, newsletter stories, and blog posts; produce posts for social media channels; conduct research and analyze data for marketing and communications purposes; report on and take photos of issue briefings; help produce marketing concepts and copy; produce and analyze marketing efforts; and assist with production and monitoring of Google ads.

 All Fellows must have the capacity to work independently and in a timely manner; possess clear and accurate writing and proofreading skills; and know how to function within a professional office environment.

-The three Fellows will be exposed to all areas of Trust grantmaking: proposal review, grant investigation and analysis, writing grant recommendations, and reviewing reports.
-A major responsibility is monitoring grantee performance and writing interim and final progress reports.
-Candidates must have strong writing skills; a background in one or more of the focus areas; an ability to conduct meetings with grantees; the capacity to work independently and in a timely manner; and function within a professional office environment.
+For the Promising Futures, Thriving Communities, and Healthy Lives Fellows, a major responsibility is monitoring grantee performance and writing interim and final progress reports.
+Candidates must have a background in one or more of the focus areas; an ability to conduct meetings with grantees; and manage multiple projects simultaneously.

 The Philanthropic Initiatives Fellow must have strong organizational and research skills; fluency with Microsoft Word and Excel; an appreciation for details; a background in nonprofits or philanthropy; and knowledge of New York City.

 The Communications and Marketing Fellow should have strong technical and research skills; good attention to detail; an ability to work both on a team and independently; an interest in writing for and about philanthropy and the nonprofit world; and knowledge of New York City.

 Email a single PDF document that includes a cover letter, resume, and 500 to 1,500 word writing sample to firstname.lastname@example.org by 3:00 pm on Tuesday, February 18, 2020.